 Many people believe false information like these harmful myths about bipolar disorder that have nothing to do with reality.
-Learn the truth about this disease and how it affects the body and mind.
+Here you'll learn the truth about this disease and find out how it affects the body and mind.

 Bipolar disorder is characterized by sudden, abrupt mood changes for no apparent reason.